okfn/opendatasurvey/content/faq.md

 and in this FAQ mostly is about 2013.
 In 2012 we looked at fewer datasets and some of the details of methodology were a little different.

-### I see you are referring to a Census push or spring in the 'autumn of 2013', which can be a bit ambiguous depending on geographic location  - when is that exactly?

-By 'autumn' we are referring to the northern hemisphere autumn/fall, which was a term originating in preliminary internal correspondance.
-Since then we've tried to replace this term with 'October 2013', and apologize if single instances are still to be found across the site.

 <h2 id="submit">Submitting information to the Census</h2>

 At the moment we are only working on 2013 information.